UI / AI Lead 2026–present

 I run MotherDuck’s AI strategy and manage its UI.

 MotherDuck is a cloud-hosted DuckDB company.
-I joined because I believed almost all of the data stack ~ pipelines, BI, you name it ~ should be bundled with the cloud-hosted database, and DuckDB is the first database I’ve used that can actually pull that off.
+I joined because I believed almost all of the data stack, including pipelines and BI, should be bundled with the cloud-hosted database, and DuckDB is the first database I’ve used that can actually pull that off.
 It’s fast and very fun to work with, and as a result, it has a cult-like following uncommon in the world of databases.

 Agentic workflows fit perfectly with DuckDB and MotherDuck.
-Its hypertenancy gives every user, or agent, their own session-lived backend, so they can hammer the warehouse without stepping on anyone else.
-Dives and Flights, our two bundled agentic products, came straight out of that.
+Its hypertenancy gives every user, or agent, their own session-lived backend, so they can hammer the warehouse without slowing down other users.
+Flights lets agents build and run data pipelines; Dives lets them explore and visualize the results.
+Both are available through the same MCP server.

 Highlights

 • Designed and developed the UI after MotherDuck’s 2023 beta release.
-In the process, migrated our Typescript/React stack from Webpack, MUI, and CJS to ESM, pnpm, TanStack, Radix, Vanilla Extract.
-In the process, I made the application surface & design system modular, which enabled us to build multiple apps, including new MCP apps using the same components.
+Migrated our TypeScript/React stack from Webpack, MUI, and CommonJS to ESM, pnpm, TanStack, Radix, and Vanilla Extract.
+I also made the application surface and design system modular, which enabled us to build multiple apps, including MCP apps that use the same components.

 • Flights, an agentic data pipeline tool.
-Led product strategy, design, and implementation of the UI.
+I was responsible for product direction and designed the UI, while the project lead handled day-to-day execution.

 • Instant SQL, a new paradigm for writing SQL queries.
 Designed, built, and shipped.
 Applying Bret Victor’s Inventing on Principle: “There can’t be a delay, and there can’t be nothing hidden […] creators need an immediate connection to what they’re creating.”